-These are usually best used for those that are taking day trips into the National Park and just want to do a glacier ice hike or kayaking tour (or for those that want to do a short overnight trip to Refugio Grey).
+These are usually best used for those that are taking day trips into the National Park and just want to do a glacier ice hike, kayaking tour, or to do a shorter hike to the suspension bridges.

 Logistical Note: As a day trip from Puerto Natales, it may be difficult to time everything up with the busses.
 While some busses do stop at Hotel Lago Grey, the timing for a day trip just may not work out (feel free to check the latest schedules though).